LGBTQ people in prison: United Kingdom

+England & Wales

+Guidance issued in 2011 stated that trans men and women who had changed their birth certificates and legal genders before imprisonment should be placed in the men's and women's estates respectively, with the exception where placing a trans woman in the women's estate would pose a security risk to the other female prisoners.

+The policy was softened further due to the high-profile case of Tara Hudson, a young trans woman who had been imprisoned in HMP Bristol (a men's prison) in 2015 for headbutting a barman.
+Hudson had been on estrogenising hormone replacement therapy since her teens, but did not have a gender recognition certificate.
+Her appearance was very conventionally feminine, which is thought to have helped her cause with the public.
+A campaign by her family and the public resulted in 150,000 people signing a petition calling for Hudson's transferral to a women's prison and to put pressure on the Ministry of Justice to do so.
+After seven days Hudson was transferred to HMP Eastwood Park (a women's prison).

+From 2016, transgender men and women without legal gender recognition had the right to apply to a Local Transgender Case Board, where officials would evaluate requests to be moved to a different estate on a case-by-case basis.
+Nonbinary people were not included in the guidance.
+The decisions would be based on the degree of physical transition, how long the prisoner had lived in their acquired gender and their offending history.

 In 2019, the Ministry of Justice (United Kingdom) published data on transgender incarceration in England and Wales:

 there were 163 transgender prisoners (up from 139 reported in 2018), with 62 of the 121 jails housing at least one transgender prisoner.

 Prisoners are included in the data if they are being considered by a transgender case board, and known to be living in or presenting as a gender different from their sex assigned at birth.

 These figures may be underestimates in part because they do not include prisoners holding Gender Recognition Certificates under the Gender Recognition Act 2004.

 In 2022, there were 230 transgender prisoners in Britain, increasing from 197 in 2021.
-In August 2022, a statement was issued by the Ministry of Justice under Dominic Raab, that trans prisoners would be sent to prisons based on their genitalia.
+In August 2022, a statement was issued by the Ministry of Justice under Dominic Raab, that trans prisoners in England and Wales would be sent to prisons based on their genitalia.

+Scotland

+As of 2021, only seven trans women without gender recognition certificates were held in women's prisons in Scotland.